nlp-tlp/redcoat/README.md

     $ npm install --global --production windows-build-tools@4.0.0

 After installing the build tools, run `npm install` again followed by `npm start`.
+If an error appears again during `npm install`, I found that `npm start` still works. (will need to look into this, but it is specific to Windows at least)

 ### (Optional) using Sendgrid to manage emails